Fuming Uruguay sees red over ban on hero Suarez

 "They're acting as if he were a criminal, a terrorist," said Maria Cardozo, a 48 year-old administrative worker.
 "They're exaggerating the aggression although I do think it warranted some sort of punishment."

-Even leftist president Jose Mujica phoned coach Oscar Tabárez to express his "solidarity" with Suarez and was poised to hold a meeting with a minister later on Thursday to discuss "options" following the ban, Subrayado TV channel reported.

-Meanwhile, some Uruguayans made plans to welcome idol Suarez, who was due to travel to his native Uruguay later on Thursday with his family.
-[ID:nL2N0P71C7]

-Some at home were quickly calling foul and blasting global soccer body FIFA's judgment, which leaves Uruguay without its main scorer against Colombia on Saturday in the first knockout round.
+Some were quickly calling foul on Thursday and blasting global soccer body FIFA's judgment, which leaves Uruguay without its main scorer against Colombia on Saturday in the first knockout round.

 "I don't want to get into conspiracy theories, but it seems that FIFA isn't interested in letting small countries such as Uruguay advance," said 62 year-old lawyer Andres Ramirez.